lpn-plant/lpntpm-docs/docs/rpi_connection.md

 $ sudo apt-get update && sudo apt-get upgrade
 $ sudo nano /boot/config.txt
 ```
-Necessary is to add this two lines at the bottom of the document:
+Necessary is to add these two lines at the bottom of the document:

 ```txt
 dtparam=spi=on